-Estimates of the average SEP flux F{30} on different timescales, as obtained from various isotopes measured in lunar samples, are collected in Table 3.
-The average F{30} flux for the last five solar cycles (1954-2006) is consistent with the average flux estimated in the past for longer timescales from 103 to 107 years (cf. Reedy, 2002).
+Estimates of the average SEP flux f{30} on different timescales, as obtained from various isotopes measured in lunar samples, are collected in Table 4.
+Based on isotopes with different life-times (see Table 4) one can evaluate the average flux of SEP on different time scale (see Figure 28).
+The average f{30} flux for the last five solar cycles (1954-2008) is consistent with the average flux estimated in the past for longer timescales from 10^3 to 10^7 years (cf. Reedy, 2002, 2012).